kimiko-dev/Uber-Data-Pipeline/Diary of Making.md

 After letting Dagster do its thing, we can see that the pipeline has successfully been executed!

 ![dagster_5](https://github.com/kimiko-dev/Uber-Data-Pipeline/blob/master/Images/dagster_5.png?raw=true)

+We can see that this pipeline took around 15.5 mins to execute fully.

 ## 7 Kubernetes